 If you are looking for an LCMS the two tools to check out are:

 - Elucidat – although our main focus is on authoring, adding features which enable collaboration, hosting and delivery has seen our tool grow into an LCMS in the last few years.
 To get the most value and all the benefits we still recommend having an LMS and integrating it with our award winning authoring tool.
 But as a starting point before you invest into an LMS, our tool provides you with all LCMS features you need to get going.

 - Xyleme – if you are looking for a tool that brings your entire learning content management lifecycle together in one streamlined process, Xyleme could be a good option.
 Be warned though that the reviews here are mixed.
 Some users find the tool a game changer while others report it as being difficult to use and buggy.

 As the name suggests, authoring tools allow you to create elearning, or digital learning, content.
 You will still need to host this content somewhere, and the more traditional authoring tools will be limited in terms of the analytics capability you have.

 In theory, authoring tools should be able to allow you to create content easily since there is no need to have programming expertise.
 In practice, some authoring tools are easier to use than others, and the functionality varies widely.
 While some cater more toward the non-specialists who require rapid elearning development, others are geared toward instructional designers who are looking to develop more complex interactions such as custom gamification.

-If you feel an authoring tool is your best option, you can check out our 9 Elearning Authoring Tools: Comparison and Review blog.
+If you feel an authoring tool is your best option and you’d like more choices, you can check out our 12 Elearning Authoring Tools: Comparison and Review blog.

 An elearning portal allows you to host and deliver your elearning to your audience.
 To put it very simply, this is a website that will let you store your content and share it with your learners.
 It’s a way of bringing your content to your learners.
 In order to produce the content or analyze its effectiveness, you will need to equip your learning portal with an authoring tool or an LCMS.